 A procedure must be defined and applied for the release and the verification of the recipes as well as for the communication of process-related points that need to be taken into consideration when there are changes to recipes.

 Recipes

 2.4.8 Specifications

-Detailed specifications must be defined and complied with for all prepared/processed products as well as purchased products.
+Specifications must be documented and complied with for all prepared/processed products as well as purchased products.

 2.4.9 Access to preparation and processing rooms